Why Google Maps is limited in Korea and how travelers should route days

 Use each map for the right job

 Use Naver Map as the main working map for most Seoul days.
-Its current app listing describes Korean GPS navigation, search for locations, buses and subway, transit directions, real-time departure and arrival information, notifications for getting on and off, street and aerial views, bookmarks, and maps in Korean, English, Japanese, and Chinese.
+Its app listing, updated July 15, 2026, describes location, bus, and subway search; transit directions and real-time arrival information; get-on and get-off notifications; street and aerial views; bookmarks; and maps in Korean, English, Japanese, and Chinese.
 That makes it the clean default for tourists who need one app to carry the day.

 Use KakaoMap as the comparison layer.
 Kakao's service page presents KakaoMap as a place discovery and route service with map, search, route, and navigation functions.
 It is especially useful when a Naver result feels confusing, when you want another check on transit, or when you need to compare nearby entrances and road context.

-Use Google Maps as a third layer, not as the operational layer.
-It can still be useful for broad orientation, comparing major districts, spotting a familiar landmark, or sharing rough context with friends who do not use Korean apps.
-But if the stop is important, test the route in Naver or Kakao before you rely on it.
+Treat Google Maps as provisional for any route you have not tested on your own device.
+It can still be useful for broad orientation, comparing major districts, spotting a familiar landmark, reviewing transit options that appear, or sharing rough context with friends who do not use Korean apps.
+If the stop is important, test the exact route in Naver or Kakao before you rely on it.

 For the setup details, pair this workflow with the related Naver Map versus Kakao Map setup guide.
 That article handles app setup and search habits; this one is about building travel days that survive the limits of one map.